Diversity and inclusion are an important element of success.

 At Falcon, we understand that “Gender Identity” is a person’s internal feelings of being a woman, man, both, or neither.

-At Falcon, we understand that some people have a gender identity or gender expression that is different from their sex assigned at birth; these people might use the term “transgender” or “gender nonconforming” to describe their gender identity.
+At Falcon, we understand that some people have a gender identity or gender expression that is different from their birth’s sex.
+Therefore, these people might use the term “transgender” or “gender nonconforming” to describe their gender identity.

 Inclusion at Falcon happens when we make staff decisions based on employee fairness.
-If a small percentage of our staff speaks very little or no English, then we need to find a way of communicating with them so they are up-to-date with our decisions, policy changes, and upcoming events.
+If a small percentage of our staff speaks very little or no English, then we need to find a way of communicating with them.
+Therefore, they are up-to-date with our decisions, policy changes, and upcoming events.

 At Falcon’s our daily objective is to communicate professionally, getting along and work as a team.